 HealthLeaders Magazine offers a look at issues and trends that are shaping the business of healthcare in the United States today.
-Subscribe to receive an alert each time a new Fact File is published.
 Free to download.

 The Truven Health Analytics™ 15 Top Health Systems study is an ongoing research project that is adjusted as changes occur in the healthcare environment, newly public data and metrics become available, and managerial practices evolve.

 The Truven Health Analytics™ 15 Top Health Systems measures relative balanced performance across a range of organizational key performance indicators— reflecting care quality, use of evidence-based medicine, postdischarge outcomes, operational efficiency, and customer perception of care.
 This analysis provides valuable guidance to health system boards and executives who use these critical, quantitative performance insights to adjust continuous improvement targets,ensure the collaboration of member hospitals, and achieve systemwide alignment on common performance goals.

 Winners of the Truven Health Analytics™ 100 Top Hospitals® designation demonstrate how effective leaders manage change and achieve excellence in a dynamic environment.
 Using the measures presented in our National Balanced Scorecard, this year’s 100 Top Hospitals® study revealed significant differences between award winners and their nonwinning peers.